SharokhAtaie/extractify-extension/README.md

 ## Overview

-**Extractify-extension** is a Chrome extension version of [Extractify](https://github.com/SharokhAtaie/extractify) tool designed for web security testing, enabling users to efficiently extract JavaScript files and their associated relative paths and endpoints from any webpage.
+**Extractify-extension** is a browser extension version of [Extractify](https://github.com/SharokhAtaie/extractify) tool designed for web security testing, enabling users to efficiently extract JavaScript files and their associated relative paths and endpoints from any webpage.
 This simple, lightweight tool is essential for security testers seeking to identify potential vulnerabilities in web applications.

 ## Features